 Unfortunately not, unless it's a BFPO address.
 Please get in touch, either by phone or using the secure messaging feature in Online Service.

-Adding and withdrawing money
+Add and withdraw money

 Once we have everything we need, it takes eight working days to set up your Direct Debit.
 If it’s too late for your chosen date, we’ll collect your first payment the following month.

-Please note that if you cancel your Direct Debit within three days of the collection date, the cancellation will happen after your next payment's collected.
+Please note that if you cancel your Direct Debit within three working days of the collection date, the cancellation will happen after your next payment's collected.

 Charges and tax

-We won't charge you any fees for moving to another provider
+We won't charge you any fees for moving to another provider.

 We update the value of your funds overnight after each working day (Monday to Friday, excluding bank holidays).
 You can view your balance within our app and in Online Service.
 To help, we confirm the date your balance was last updated next to its current value.